E-Commerce Course Description

 Pillars of E-Commerce

 An e-commerce business journey begins with an understanding of the 4 pillars of e-commerce.
 These pillars are the critical success factors of any starting or growing e-commerce business.
-These pillars are electronic store, logistics, digital marketing, and payment gateway.
+These pillars are electronic stores, logistics, digital marketing, and payment gateway.

 The most common electronic store used in e-commerce is websites.
 This kind of electronic store is best known for electronic shopping carts where users are allowed to place items.
 Most of the time, it remembers these items for a predetermined length of time until the items are checked out for payment.
-Examples of such in the Philippines are Lazada, Zalora, Metrodeal, Cebu Pacific, Lamudi, Carmudi, OLX, and Zipmatch.
+Examples in the Philippines are Lazada, Zalora, Metrodeal, Cebu Pacific, Lamudi, Carmudi, OLX, and ZipMatch.

 Another electronic store could be made via Mobile Applications downloadable in Google Playstore, iOS marketplace and Microsoft apps.
-While this is a feasible alternative, the Philippines’ adoption to mobile shopping via apps is still not that big.
+While this is a feasible alternative, the Philippines’ adoption of mobile shopping via apps is still not that big.
 This mostly applies to super niche products and services done by software applications.

 Accepting credit card payments is the best practice in accepting electronic payments in e-commerce stores.
 Due to its complexity and regulatory concerns, a typical small and medium enterprise cannot easily subscribe to standard practice.
 This resulted in alternative payment gateways to service all e-commerce in all forms and sizes.

-It is typical of a business hosted electronically to find customers that adopt the technology.
+It is typical for a business hosted electronically to find customers that adopt the technology.
 A business online should at least have a strategy to target markets spending time on online technology platforms.
-With the world shifting from analog to digital, e-commerce puts premiums in marketing tactics centered on digital mediums such as, but not limited to, search engines, content websites, social media, and online video streaming among others.
+With the world shifting from analog to digital, e-commerce puts premiums in marketing tactics centered on digital mediums such as, but not limited to, search engines, content websites, social media, and online video streaming, among others.

 E-Commerce Business Idea Development

 Every good e-commerce business starts with a target market in mind.
 It is not the creation of a market segment but the identification of the best ones for a better chance of building the next big thing.
-By using market segmentation, an e-commerce business can narrow its options and layout specific paths to have more probability of success.
+By using market segmentation, an e-commerce business can narrow its options and lay out specific paths to have more probability of success.